umbraco/UmbracoDocs/11/umbraco-cms/reference/templating/modelsbuilder/understand-and-extend.md

 For more complex partial classes, you'll have to use the full version of the [Models Builder](https://github.com/zpqrtbnk/Zbu.ModelsBuilder).

+### IModelsGenerator

+As of Umbraco 11.4, the IModelsGenerator interface has been added.
+The interface manipulates how to Models Builder works, allowing you to extend the different features.

+The interface can be accessed via `Infrastructure.ModelsBuilder.Building.ModelsGenerator`.

 ## Best Practices

-Extending models should be used to add stateless, local features to models, and *not* to transform *content* models into view models or manage trees of content.
+Extending models should be used to add stateless, local features to models.
+It should not be used to transform *content* models into view models or manage trees of content.

 ### Example of good practice